PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 The {term}`type system` is there for good reason.
 ```
-When using `auto`, {term}`copy-initialisation` is acceptable because there can be no type conversion to cause unexpected issues; and in the case of initialiser-lists using `{}` list-initialization may be problematic.
+When using `auto`, {term}`copy-initialisation` is acceptable because there can be no type conversion to cause unexpected issues; and in the case of initialiser-lists using `{}` list-initialisation may be problematic.

-A significant danger when using `auto` is that if the initializer is a {}-list, we may not want its type deduced.
+A significant danger when using `auto` is that if the initialiser is a {}-list, we may not want its type deduced.
 For example:
 ```{code-block} c++
 auto myExample1{ 99 }; // myExample1 has type `initialiser_list<int>`
 auto myExample2 = 99; // myExample2 has type `int`